suxuen/vasp_workflow/README.md

   configurations instead of silently submitting a broken run
 - Fixed sub-hour walltime handling in the job-time templating (previously truncated fractional `AUTO_TIME` values down to whole hours)
-- Generalized the SLURM `--account` flag to all clusters (previously Eagle-only) and fixed related node-count templating for Summit/Alpine
+- Generalized the SLURM `--account` flag to more HPC clusters (previously Eagle-only) and fixed related node-count templating for Summit/Alpine
-- Fixed a pymatgen input-validation bug (`validate_magmom`) that was blocking input-file generation for enumerated magnetic orderings

 ## How it works